zikani/smartboot/README.md

 # SmartBoot – Simplified Bootable USB Drive Creation from ISO Files

-**SmartBoot** is a powerful and user-friendly Python tool that simplifies creating bootable USB drives from ISO files.
+**SmartBoot** is a powerful and user-friendly portable Python tool that simplifies creating bootable USB drives from ISO files.
 Whether you need a bootable USB for Windows or Linux, SmartBoot makes the process fast and efficient.
 This cross-platform utility provides customizable formatting options and automatically installs the appropriate bootloader for UEFI and Legacy systems.
 With SmartBoot, creating a bootable USB drive has never been easier.

 ## Key Features of SmartBoot